Here we are

-We are a six men shanty crew singing traditional sea shanties a capella, without any instrumental accompaniment, for we want to keep something of the sound to be heard at former times aboard.
+We are a five men shanty crew singing traditional sea shanties a capella, without any instrumental accompaniment, for we want to keep something of the sound to be heard at former times aboard.

 We don't sing 'nice' in common manner and our voices are more mediocre but with clean intonation.
 Rather we want to perform the drive of the work the special shanty was made for, and by that way we will maintain and present a bit of the timbre of the great days of sailing.